Our Impact Stories

 Meet Diamond

-Diamond is still on her journey and her next goal is to reside in a safer neighborhood with secure housing.
+Diamond is still on her journey.
+Her next goal is to reside in a safer neighborhood with secure housing.
 She has always been resilient and continues to overcome obstacles big and small with the support of PBMR.

 Meet Merrell